Joel-Haeberli/it-security-docs/docs/themes/Information Security Management.md

 Each risk can be categorized using this matrix.
 Measures must be taken to at least mitigate the red risks.

 **Handling Risks**
-There exits 4 options to manage risks:
+There exist four options to manage risks:

 - Risk avoidance
 	- Change of the situation to avoid the risk
 	- Done during development of new services/processes
-	- Very const intensive
+	- Very cost intensive
 - Risk modification
-	- Minimize the probability of occurance and/or level of damage
+	- Minimize the probability of occurrence and/or level of damage
 - Sharing the responsibility
-	- Take out insurance or outsource service
+	- Close insurance policy or outsource service
 - Risk acceptance
 	- Accept and live with the risk and accept the potential damage